Passenger Vehicle - Tire and Chain Requirements

 - The 3-peaked mountain/snowflake symbol (some manufacturers label with both the mountain snowflake and the M+S symbol)

-3-peaked mountain/snowflake tires offer better traction on snow and ice.
+3-peaked mountain/snowflake tires (which include all-weather tires) offer better traction on snow and ice.
 We recommend drivers install 3-peaked mountain/snowflake tires for cold weather driving and, for extreme conditions, carry chains.

 Summer tires are not permitted for driving during designated winter months.
 Chains on summer tires are not an acceptable substitute for legal winter tires on signed B.C. highways.

 We recommend drivers use four winter tires that are evenly matched in tread type and depth; however, you must have at least two matching winter tires on the primary drive axle, even when driving a 4X4 vehicle.
 Mixing tires with different tread patterns, internal construction and size compromises stability, and should be avoided.